vinicius-gregorio/dart_algorithms_stack/README.md

 # dart_algorithms_stack

-This code represents my studies on dart stacks.
+This code represents studies on dart stacks.